careers8/consumer-price-index-data-analysis/README.md

 # consumer-price-index-data-analysis

-This repository contains a Jupyter notebook that performs basic data analysis on the consumer price index data from the Bureau of Labor Statistics LABSTAT repository ( https://download.bls.gov/pub/time.series/cu/ ).
+This repository contains a Jupyter notebook that performs basic data analysis on the consumer price index data from the U.S. Bureau of Labor Statistics LABSTAT repository ( https://download.bls.gov/pub/time.series/cu/ ).